 - Any changes significantly affecting the conduct of the research.

-- Harm/Death: Any harm (including death) experienced by an NU subject or other individual(s) that, in the opinion of the investigator, is unexpected and at least probably related to the research procedures.
+- Harm/Death: Any harm (including death) experienced by an NU subject or other individual(s) that, in the opinion of the investigator, is unexpected and at least possibly related to the research procedures.

 - A harm is “unexpected” when its specificity or severity is inconsistent with risk information previously reviewed and approved by the IRB in terms of nature, severity, frequency, and characteristics of the study population.

-- A harm is “probably related” to the research procedures if, in the opinion of the investigator, the research procedures more likely than not caused the harm.
+- A harm is “possibly related” to the research procedures if, in the opinion of the investigator, the research procedures more likely than not caused the harm.